How Our App Teaches You A Language In 3 Weeks

 So where does that leave the rest of us?
 How much progress can I, the average learner, really make in his first weeks of study?
 As it turns out, quite a bit.

-Back in November, we did a study that found (surprise) that Babbel was the most efficient way to learn a language.
+Back in November, we did a study that found (surprise) that Babbel ranks as one of the most efficient ways to learn a language.
 The independent study was conducted by researchers at the City University of New York (CUNY) and the University of South Carolina, and evaluated the overall efficacy of Babbel Spanish courses, examining the progress of 391 randomly selected learners and assessing participants’ knowledge of Spanish at the beginning and the end of the study.

 So what did they find out?
 Turns out, novice users with no knowledge of Spanish only need about 15 hours of study over a two-month period with Babbel to cover the requirements of one beginner’s college semester of Spanish!
 Not bad, huh?
 (Actually, that’s really good.)

 To put these findings to the test ourselves, we asked 15 of our hardest working Babbelonians to learn Spanish with Babbel for three weeks.
 None were expert learners, and few had very much free time to dedicate to language learning.

 Though results were a bit varied, the consensus is in: three weeks with Babbel is ample time to start speaking a new language.
 Here, we take a look at some of the key findings from the study, and see if the experiences of our language learners reflect the results.